CloudLabsAI-Azure/Fabric-Analytics-in-aday/english/lab-guide/lab3.md

 # Shortcut to ADLS Gen2

 ## Task 1: Create Shortcut
-Shortcut is used to create a link to the target location.
-This is like creating shortcuts in Windows desktop.
+The shortcut is used to create a link to the target location.
+This is like creating shortcuts on a Windows desktop.
-1. Let’s navigate back to the **Fabric workspace** you created in the Lab 2, Task 9.
+1. Let’s navigate back to the **Fabric workspace** you created in Lab 2, Task 9.
 2. If you have not navigated away after the previous lab, you will be in the Lakehouse screen.
 If you have navigated away that is fine.
 Select **lh_FAIAD** to navigate to the Lakehouse.
 3. In the **Explorer** panel, select the **ellipsis** next to **Tables**.
 4. Select **New Shortcut**.